-Imprinting ballot cards or keeping track of scan order is practical when ballots are scanned centrally (central-count optical scan, CCOS) or in vote centers.
-But when ballots are scanned in precincts (precinct-count optical scan, PCOS), imprinting serial numbers on ballots or tracking scan order may compromise the anonymity of votes: for instance, a careful observer might be able to tell that a given voter was the 17th voter to deposit a ballot in a particular scanner.
-While it is tacitly assumed that the act of casting ballots randomizes their order, I am unaware of any study of the order in which ballots land in the ballot box comnpared to the order in which they are cast.
-Unless the cross section of a ballot box is at least twice the size of a ballot in at least one dimension, it seems physically implausible that ballots would be shuffled much by the act of casting.
-Thus, unless the cast physical ballots are mechanically shuffled before anyone has the opportunity to inspect them, it is plausible that an insider can exploit card order to compromise vote anonymity, whether ballots are imprinted or not.
+Imprinting ballot cards or keeping track of scan order may work when ballots are scanned centrally (central-count optical scan, CCOS) or in vote centers.
+But when ballots are scanned in precincts (precinct-count optical scan, PCOS), imprinting serial numbers on ballots or tracking scan order may compromise the anonymity of votes: for instance, a careful observer might be able to tell that a given voter was the 17th voter to cast a ballot using a particular scanner.
+While it is tacitly assumed that the act of casting ballots randomizes their order, I am unaware of any study of the order in which ballot cards land in the ballot box compared to the order in which they are cast.
+Unless the cross section of a ballot box is at least twice the size of a ballot in at least one dimension, it seems physically implausible that ballots would be shuffled well by the act of casting.
+Thus, unless the cast physical ballots are mechanically shuffled before anyone has the opportunity to inspect them, it is plausible that an insider can exploit cast card order to compromise vote anonymity, whether ballots are imprinted with identifiers or not.